pingcap/blog/how-we-build-tidb.md

 ### Schema changes

 This slide is about schema changes.
 Why online schema change is a must-have feature?
-It&#39;s because we need the full data availability all the time and minimal performance impact so that the ops people can have a good-night&#39;s sleep.
+It's because we need the full data availability all the time and minimal performance impact so that the ops people can have a good-night's sleep.

 #### Something the same as Google F1